The Audio Production Suite - ampthetex.co.uk

 Biography

-Ampthetex is the musical guise of now 29 year old "Steven Price", coming from a very small village called "Fochriw", Deep in the South Wales valleys.
-Where there is nothing much more than mountains, high unemployment rates, bad weather, and not much more to do.
+Ampthetex is the musical guise of now 30 year old "Steven Price", coming from a very small village called "Fochriw", Deep in the South Wales valleys.
+Where there is nothing much more than mountains, sheep, high unemployment rates, bad weather, and not much to do.

 I started out into the world of electronic music, and production by reading magazines such as "The Mix", "Future Music", "Computer Music" and "Sound on Sound".